 Something in Harry's stomach clenched.
 His jaw tightened and he turned his face towards the window, biting his tongue to hold back the spiteful replies that were swirling through his mind.
 He didn't understand how she could she talk about freedom like she actually knew what it was anymore.

 Ron grabbed her by the arm.
 "Leave him, Hermione," he hissed in her ear, noticing Harry's foul mood.

 It was a hard thing not to notice.
 After Lupin's funeral, something inside Harry had snapped.
 It felt like a lie.
 All of it.
 Everything.
 Sitting here and talking like this.
 Acting like everything was ok—that the war being over would just reset the world like flipping over an hourglass.
 They'd lost so much along the way—so many friends that should be here now but inexplicably weren't.
 And what did other people know about it?
 What did people like Hermione know about how Teddy's life was going to be like growing up without parents, or how Lavender Brown's parents were going to handle the death of their only child.
 The ripples of this war didn't end here, and they weren't going to end for a long time.
 Ginny knew.
-He'd seen it in her eyes at Fred's funeral.
-He'd seen that dark, despairing tint in her eyes and it had been like looking into a mirror.
+He'd seen the realization break over her at Fred's funeral, like a storm crashing against shore.
+He'd seen that dark, despairing shadow in her eyes and it had been like looking into a mirror.

 Harry saw Ron's face turn several shades of red before paling dramatically.
 "What the hell are you doing here, Malfoy?" he spat.